MUMPS IO Documentation

 Note: Closing channel 0 is ignored.

 A file may be deleted by opening it for WRITE then closing it.
-For example:

 OPEN 1:("file":"W") ;Open file to be deleted